 |Chemicals with moderate probability of being adsorbed by active carbon|

 |Chemicals for which adsorption with active carbon is unlikely to be effective.
 However it may be viable in certain cases such as for low flow or concentrations|

-TAPP 2 5-stage activated carbon filters are intended for public potable tap water.
+TAPP Water 5-stage activated carbon filters are intended for public potable tap water.
 We also offer TAPP Water Ultra for non-potable tap water.

 The cartridges must be changed every 3 months to ensure that the filter works